loop023/wtiberium/trunk/Docs/readme.txt

 	The tiberium entities will no longer collide with the player, The missile now gives more arguments to the warhead, Added a sonic grenade (No effect yet),
+	Changed the range of the harvester from 200 units to 300 units, Added a spark effect for the harvester,
+	Added a tiberium chemical plant,
+	Fixed the refinery not draining resources,

 	1.12 :
 	Better spawn heights for the entities,